-A true Conventional Mortgage is a home loan secured by Fannie Mae or Freddie Mac.
+A true Conventional Loan is a home loan secured by Fannie Mae or Freddie Mac.
 The loans are made by private lenders (banks, mortgage companies, etc.) but are securitized by Fannie or Freddie and sold as mortgage-backed securities which helps mitigate the lenders’ risk.

 Conventional mortgages comprise about 75% of the mortgage applications nationwide.